Introduction-to-Computer-Engineering/migrating-microbit-programming-from-blocks-to-javascript-jcasta30/README.md

 #### Design process

 **
+1. Defined the problem or goal: To construct a program that would come to benefit someone in a real-life scenerio, while also limited     (but not strictly) to using learned information from the previous eleven activities.
-1. Brian stormed ideas for a project to make (referenced prior activities)
+2. Brain stormed ideas for a type of project I would like to create.
+(Referenced prior activities)
-2. Chose Compass idea
+3. Chose the Compass idea
-3. Sketched an outline for the program: [file](FinalProject_outline.png)
+4. Sketched an outline for the program: [file](FinalProject_outline.png)
-4. Created the program on Visual Studio Code
+5. Created the program on Visual Studio Code
-5. Asked myself questions along the way.
+6. Asked myself questions along the way.
 For example:
    a.
 Do these code fragments belong here?
    b.
 Are my variables declared and initialized?
    c.
 Do these code fragments make sense?
-6. Inserted comments into program while making the program, and after finishing it.
+7. Inserted comments into program while making the program, and after finishing it.
 To organize myself.
-7. After completing the program, double checked for errors such as, syntax, semantics, and other things.
+8. After completing the program, double checked for errors such as, syntax, semantics, and other things.
-8. Fixed any errors
+9. Fixed any errors
-9. Completed and final-saved the final version of the program
+10. Completed and final-saved the final version of the program [file](FinalProject.js)

 **